blackwitch/Collo/SETTING.md

 |@__lastInstanceNumberByDay_xxx|int|This keyword is almost same with @__lastNumber_xxx.
 But this value will be initialized by 0 on every 0 AM.
 It'll be useful to read all or some under having conditions when you do repetitive tasks every day.||

+#### Using results from get_query

+Results what you get from "get_query" are used by parameters for "set_query".
+And that will be written in a repogitory.
+Results is made by JSON format.
+You can put prefix "@" in front of the name of key.
+And you can use it by parameter of "set_query".

+For example, suppose the result is [{ "id" : "AxdfdsX$AS", "name" : "peter"}, { "id" : "Ecxsdw$daDS", "name" : "eric"}].
+And "set_query" is 'insert into tableA(column_id, column_name) values (?, ?)' and "set_query_param" is '@id, @name'.
+Keys are id and name in this result.
+Collo will insert the values "AxdfdsX$AS", "peter" / "Ecxsdw$daDS", "eric" in tableA.

 #### Etc

 |keyword|type|desc|caution|